 This is regardless of your chosen airline or class of ticket.
-Priority Pass is itself a deluxe lounge facility with its own separate lounges.
+Priority Pass is itself a deluxe lounge facility with separate lounges.
 Sometimes, smaller airports will combine business and Priority Pass lounges.

 There are many ways you can sign up with Priority Pass.
-Depending on your preference, you can sign up with them directly or avail of it as a perk alongside top-tier travel cards.
+Depending on your preference, you can sign up with them directly or use it as a perk alongside top-tier travel cards.

 Map of Priority Pass Lounges

-As of November 2020, there are a total of 1,300 Priority Pass lounges all over the world.
-In the U.S. alone, there are upwards of 40 airports that recognize Priority Pass members.
+There are a total of 1,300 Priority Pass lounges all over the world.
+In the U.S. alone, upwards of 40 airports recognize Priority Pass members.